The 5 best copywriting formulas

 PROMISE: Here you need to describe to the reader how good it is for them to choose your product or service.
 In other words, you must promise them something good.

 PROVE: Now you need to put proof on the table.
 Give the reader concrete evidence that you can promise good results.
-You can use social proof to your advantage by includes testimonials from satisfied customers.
+You can use social proof to your advantage by including testimonials from satisfied customers.

 PUSH: Now, your CTA must take the stage, so you can convince the reader to act.